Jac-Zac/Cloud-Computing-Final-Exam/final_report/main/02-vm_setup.typ

 Upper Bound: 192.168.56.199
 ```

+_This will let us set the first ip address as the master ip address_

 == Configuring the entire cluster (with automated script)

 Due to many inconveniences and problems in the process of setting up the machines and for ease of use in the future, I have created a script to create the cluster.
-It can be found in the git repository #footnote()[https://github.com/Jac-Zac/Cloud-Computing-Final-Exam].
+It can be found in the git repository #footnote()[https://github.com/Jac-Zac/Cloud-Computing-Final-Exam/blob/main/VM_project/setup_node.sh].

 The `setup_node.sh` script automates the VM setup process for both master and worker nodes.
-It handles VM cloning, network configuration, SSH setup, and service configuration.
+It handles VM cloning, network configuration, SSH setup, shared file-system, and service configuration.

 === Prerequisites

 - VirtualBox installed
+- #link("https://sourceforge.net/projects/sshpass/")[sshpass] to remove the need for interactive password prompts
 - A template VM named `template` already created
 - *Configuration directories:*
 #infobox()[